 Corfe Castle Model Village is one of Dorset’s little hidden gem’s and thoroughly enjoyable for a morning or afternoon visit with the family.

-We’d previously visited a couple of years ago and I remembered that the food in the Café was good so I decided not to pack a picnic and instead treated Nanny and our boy Sam to lunch.
-It was still term time and I expected it to be very quiet so I was pleasantly surprised to see the Café and little shop buzzing with locals and tourists.
+We’d previously visited a couple of years ago and I remembered that the food in the café was good so I decided not to pack a picnic and instead treated my mum and son to lunch.
+It was still term time and I expected it to be very quiet so I was pleasantly surprised to see the café and little shop buzzing with locals and tourists.

 The staff and management were incredibly friendly and looked very happy to be rushed off their feet.
-We ordered an egg mayo sandwich and a bacon baguette and shared with Sam as he’d eaten lots already and wasn’t too hungry.
+We ordered an egg mayo sandwich and a bacon baguette and shared with my son as he’d eaten lots already and wasn’t too hungry.
 The food was deliciously fresh and tasty and the prices were affordable too.
-They had THE most amazing selection of cakes and it took every ounce of strength for me not have one (trying to cut back on cake) but we promised Sam he could have an ice cream after we’d played in the Model Village.
+They had the most amazing selection of cakes and it took every ounce of strength for me not have one (I'm trying to cut back on cake) but we promised my boy he could have an ice cream after we’d played in the Model Village.

-You have to go through the little Gift Shop which is full of treasures and then out the back door to a gorgeous garden full of beautiful flowers.
-The long lawn has plenty for the children to play with and Sam and Nanny enjoyed a good game of croquet while I tried to get baby Lucy to sleep.
+You have to go through the little gift shop which is full of treasures and then out the back door to a gorgeous garden full of beautiful flowers.
+The long lawn is great for children to play on and Sam and his nanny enjoyed a good game of croquet while I tried to get my baby girl to sleep.

-As you wonder down the garden, try and go down one side and up the other so you don’t miss anything.
+As you wander down the garden, I'd recommend you go down one side and up the other so you don’t miss anything.
 We chose a perfect time of year to visit (July) as the flowers were in full bloom and the smell of the roses were simply delightful.
-We had a good look through the little Museum and I tried to educate Sam and show him the interesting facts, photos and animal skulls which were inside but he was only interested in constantly ringing the big bell by the door!
-From there we discovered the fruit and veg patch and I asked Sam if he knew what everything was.
-He had no trouble spotting the strawberries and tomatoes and Nanny showed him the rhubarb and green beans.
+We had a good look through the little museum and I tried to educate my son and show him the interesting facts, photos and animal skulls which were inside but he was only interested in constantly ringing the big bell by the door!
+From there we discovered the fruit and veg patch and I asked him if he knew what everything was.
+He had no trouble spotting the strawberries and tomatoes and nanny showed him the rhubarb and green beans.

 As you meander, make sure you read the little signs dotted around, the owners have a great sense of humour and I especially love the sign to the bug hotel.